On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Introduction and main results

-{\bf Outline of the paper.} The paper is organized as follows.
-Section~\ref{sec:prelim} collects preliminary material.
+In Section~\ref{sec:prelim}, we collect the preliminary material needed throughout the paper.
 We begin by reviewing essential concepts related to fractional derivatives and then introduce the fundamental kernels used to construct mild solutions via the Duhamel formula.
-The key properties of these kernels—self-similarity, integrability, and regularity—form the basis of our analysis of the existence and qualitative behavior of solutions.
-This section also establishes several technical lemmas that will serve as crucial tools for the subsequent estimates.
-In Section~\ref{sec:proofs}, we provide the proofs of the main results.
-We first establish a local existence result as stated in Theorem~\ref{thm:Loc-Exis}.
-Next, we address the nonexistence of global solutions by proving Theorem~\ref{thm:blowup}.
-We then prove the global existence result in Theorem~\ref{thm:glob-exis-1}, which relies on the smallness of the initial data $u_0$ in the critical norm and the smallness of the forcing term $\bw$ in a suitable $L^{r_c}$ norm.
+The key properties of these kernels—such as self-similarity, integrability, and regularity—form the basis of our analysis of the existence and qualitative behavior of solutions.
+This section also establishes several technical lemmas that serve as crucial tools for the estimates developed later.

+Section~\ref{sec:proofs} is devoted to the proofs of the main results.
+We first establish a local existence result, stated in Theorem~\ref{thm:Loc-Exis}.
+We then address the nonexistence of global solutions by proving Theorem~\ref{thm:blowup}.
+Next, we prove the global existence result in Theorem~\ref{thm:glob-exis-1}, which relies on the smallness of the initial data $u_0$ in the critical norm and the smallness of the forcing term $\bw$ in a suitable $L^{r_c}$ norm.
 Finally, we present Theorem~\ref{thm:glob-exis-2}, establishing global existence under significantly weaker local smallness conditions.
 Unlike Theorem~\ref{thm:glob-exis-1}, this result allows $u_0$ and $\bw$ to be large in a global norm, provided they satisfy appropriate local smallness and decay assumptions.

+In Section~\ref{sec:num}, we complement the analytical results with numerical simulations of a one-dimensional fractional diffusion equation.
+The simulations are designed to illustrate the critical threshold predicted by Theorem~\ref{thm:blowup} and to visualize the qualitative differences between subcritical and supercritical regimes.
+In particular, we compare the time evolution and spatial profiles of solutions for exponents below and above the critical value, highlighting the concentration mechanism leading to blow-up in the subcritical case and the bounded behavior observed in the supercritical regime.
+These computations do not constitute a proof, but they provide a concrete and intuitive illustration of the theoretical phenomena established in the paper.

 Throughout the remainder of the article, the constant $C$ may denote different values in different contexts.